Azure/blobporter/README.md

 `./blobporter -f "https://mysourceaccount.blob.core.windows.net/container/myblob"  -c mycontainer -t blob-blockblob`

 >Note: For better performance, consider running this tranfer from a VM running in the same region as source or the target.
-As with all HTTP based transfers, data is uploaded as it is downloaded from the source, therefore the transfer is considered network bound.
+Data is uploaded as it is downloaded from the source, therefore the transfer is bound to the bandwidth of the VM for performance.

 ### Upload from an HTTP/HTTPS source to Azure Blob Storage